-The centre of Bettona is crossed by the ancient Via di Mezzo which connects the two city gates: the Porta Vittorio Emanuele to the northwest and Porta Romana to the southeast.
+The centre of Bettona is crossed by the ancient Roman road called the Via di Mezzo which connects the two city gates: these are the Porta Vittorio Emanuele to the north-west and Porta Romana to the south-east of the centre

-Next to the Porta di San Crispolto is the church built by Benedictine monks in the early 15th century in honour of the patron saint of the city.
-The building plan is in the form of a Latin cross, changed over the centuries because of numerous renovations and the walls of the church are decorated with several cycles of paintings, among which stands out the "Legend of St. Crispolto", a copy of a work by Cesare Sermei (1581-1668) performed when the church was restored in the 18th century.
+Next to the Porta di San Crispolto is a church built by Benedictine monks in the early 15th century in honour of the patron saint of the city.
+The church is in the form of a Latin cross, changed over the centuries because of numerous renovations, and the walls of the church are decorated with several cycles of paintings, among which the "Legend of St. Crispolto" stands out.
+This is a copy of a work by Cesare Sermei (1581-1668) that was painted when the church was restored in the 18th century.

-In 1352, during the siege of Bettona, the Perusians took possession of the remains of the saint from this church.
+In 1352, during the siege of Bettona, the Perugians took possession of the remains of the Saint from this church, as well as destroying most of the town.
 Around 1371, at the command of Pope Gregory XI (1329-1378), they returned the relics to the inhabitants of Bettona.

-Among the other notable buildings in the city are the Baglioni Palace and the Palace of the Podesta, built in the second half of the 14th century and now housing the Municipal Art Gallery.
+Among the other notable buildings in the city are the Baglioni Palace and the Palace of the Podesta, built in the second half of the 14th century and now home to the Municipal Art Gallery.

-Among the works of art in the Bettona art gallery we particularly mention some pictures by Pietro Vannucci (called Perugino, 1450-1523), including "St. Anthony of Padua and devoted".
+Among the works of art in the Bettona art gallery we must particularly mention some pictures by Pietro Vannucci (called Perugino, 1450-1523), including "St. Anthony of Padua and the devoted".

-Perugino was considered by his contemporaries to be "the best artist in Italy" and one of the best Italian Renaissance artists of all.
+Perugino was considered by his contemporaries to be "the best artist in Italy" and one of the best of all the Italian Renaissance artists.
 The gallery also has another work by Perugino, the "Madonna of Mercy with Saints Jerome, St. Manno and customers".

-We should also highlight the painting "St. Rocco" by Tiberio d’Assisi (1470-1524), a fresco from the Church of San Simeon at Tor D'Andrea, and another remarkable work is the the "Adoration of the Shepherds" by Dono Doni*.
+We should also highlight the painting "Saint Rocco" by Tiberio d’Assisi (1470-1524), a fresco from the Church of San Simeon at Tor D'Andrea, and another remarkable work is the "Adoration of the Shepherds" by Dono Doni*.

-Several works in the Gallery were once located in the Collegiate Church of Santa Maria Maggiore.
+Several of the artworks in the Bettona Gallery were previously located in the Collegiate Church of Santa Maria Maggiore.
 Built in the early days of the Christian era, the church was restored in the 15th century and then again in the 19th century but all that now remains is a Chapel dedicated to Saint Rita of Cascia.
-Of great interest is the altar, adorned with a canopy-shaped temple with a dome, the apse and stained glass windows.
+The altar is the item of most interest, adorned with a canopy-shaped temple with a dome, the apse and stained glass windows.

 Pictures taken from the church to the Bettona art gallery include "Virgin Enthroned" by Taddeo Gaddi*.
 In the apse there are also some contemporary paintings by Gerardo Dottori*.

-Finally, take a look at archaeological finds in the area of Bettona.
-Coming from Porta Romana you can see several blocks of the ancient Etruscan walls, while on the road to Perugia, in the place called "Colle", there is an Etruscan tomb entirely built with local square sandstone.
+Finally, those with an interest in history will want to see the archaeological finds in the area around Bettona.
+Coming from Porta Romana you can see several blocks of the ancient Etruscan walls, while on the road to Perugia, in the place called "Colle", there is an Etruscan tomb entirely built with local sandstone.

-In the context of the Umbrian landscape, which has inspired so many artists, you should also sample the excellent cuisine of Bettona, with local products such as tagliatelle with goose sauce, bruschetta with tomato sauce or truffle, the traditional pork roasted whole on a spit, and the local wines.
+The Umbrian landscape, which has inspired so many artists, has also inspired the local cooking and you should be sure to sample the excellent cuisine of Bettona, with local products such as tagliatelle with goose sauce, bruschetta with tomato sauce or truffle, the traditional pork roasted whole on a spit, and the local wines.